You recently began the Daniel Fast, but now you’re feeling sick. Your head is pounding, you’re tired, and you’re even a little bit nauseous.

 It is important to note that you must drink plenty of water, no matter what kind of fast you are partaking in.
 It will flush the aforementioned toxins from your body as you deny yourself things that you love that may not have been so good for you.

 As you go without caffeine, sugar and processed foods, you may experience withdrawals and your body is not going to be happy.
-The first day or so you may have stomach issues as impurities are washed out of your body.
+The first day or so you may have stomach issues or a headache as impurities are washed out of your body.
 This will subside quickly.
 Try to keep your meals simple, remembering it is a fast, not a fancy diet.

 Your gut will start to go through a healing process but it might grumble a bit along the way.